ashlitaylor/ashli-taylor/index.md

     of study and interest include Machine Learning, Time Series Analysis, Deterministic Optimization, Bayesian Statistics, and Cloud Computing technologies.
 I have developed a fluency in R, Python, SQL, Pig, and Scala, and use Tableau and D3.JS to share the insights that I gain from my data exploration.
-Check out my website to see more of what I have learned \U0001F469\U0001F3FE‍\U0001F4BB"
+Check out my website or get in touch to see more of what I have learned \U0001F469\U0001F3FE‍\U0001F4BB"
   image: ''
 - type: postsblock
   template: postsblock